-The interplay between passages provides a unique daily mixture of Scripture that I’ll never repeat.
-Today’s passages gave me a glimpse into a Psalmist’s depression, the futility (and stupidity) of our idols, the hope of being made new, and God’s promise of an unfading inheritance.
-Tomorrow’s readings will again be a new mixture and enriching surprise.
+The interplay between passages provides a unique mixture of Scripture that I’ll never repeat.
+Today’s passages gave me a glimpse into a Psalmist’s saddness, the futility (and stupidity) of our idols, the hope of being made new, and God’s promise of an unfading inheritance.
+Tomorrow’s readings will again be a new mixture and an enriching surprise.

 The plan also provides four different methods of biblical meditation.
 The length of time for meditation depends on you, but I find myself reflecting on the readings throughout the day.
-In fact, the majority of my blog articles spill over from those times of listening to God in his Word.
+In fact, the majority of my articles are spillovers from those times of listening to God in his Word.

-This past year I discovered I’m far from alone in my spiritual dweebness.
+I’ve discovered I’m far from being alone in my spiritual dweebness.
 So I’ve decided to share my plan with anyone looking to try a new Bible reading plan.
 It’s not so much a Bible study as it is a deliberate, daily approach to seeking God’s voice in Scripture.

 And it’s free.
 I give the Scriptural Meditation Plan to anyone who subscribes to Beliefs of the Heart.